utdata/rwdir/04-import.Rmd

 - The first result shows what columns were imported and the data types.
 It's important to review these to make sure things happened the way that you want.
 Some things to watch for:
     + Are numbers actually numbers or characters?
-    + Have integers been imported as double numbers or vice versa?
+    + Have integers been imported as double numbers or vice verse?
     + Are there numbers that should be strings, like ZIP codes?
     + Are dates imported properly?
 - The second result prints out the data like a table.
 The data object is called a [Tibble](https://tibble.tidyverse.org/), which is a fancy version of a data frame that is part of the tidyverse.
 I will often call a tibble a "data frame", which is the generic R from of this data structure.
 Think of data frames and tibbles like a well-structured table in a spreadsheet.
 They are organized rows of data with columns where every item in the column is of the same data type.